-Privileges should be output via the conversation() or plugin_printf() function using SUDO_CONV_INFO_MSG, verbose list_user
+Privileges should be output via the conversation() or plugin_printf() function using SUDO_CONV_INFO_MSG, verbose list_user argc The number of elements in argv, not counting the final NULL pointer.

 Flag indicating whether to list in verbose mode or not.

 The name of a different user to list privileges for if the policy allows it.
 If NULL, the plugin should list the privileges of the invoking user.